LinkedIn

 The Biofuture Platform Initiative (BfPI) was launched at the 11th Clean Energy Ministerial (CEM11) to lead global actions to accelerate the development, scale-up and deployment of sustainable bio-based alternatives to fossil-based fuels, chemicals and materials.

-The initiative, chaired by the US Department of Energy and coordinated by the International Energy Agency, provides a forum for policy dialogue and collaboration among leading countries, organisations, academia and the private sector.
+The initiative, chaired by the Italian Ministry of Environment and Energy Security (via the Politecnico di Torino), provides a forum for policy dialogue and collaboration among leading countries, organisations, academia and the private sector.

 Strategic goals of the Biofuture Platform Initaitive are to: